-Combined advancement classes include, but not limited to Collegeboy B/C, Two-Stroke, 30+ B/C, 25+, 40+, 50+, etc.

-10 Appealing a Classification/AMA Appeal Board

-- Riders who wish to contest advancement/ classification achieved during the current year through the National Advancement System may appeal once.
+- Combined advancement classes include, but not limited to Collegeboy B/C, Two-Stroke, 30+ B/C, 25+, 40+, 50+, etc. - 10 Appealing a Classification/AMA Appeal Board - a.
+Riders who wish to contest advancement/ classification achieved during the current year through the National Advancement System may appeal once.
 The deadline for appeals related to year-end advancement is March 1. - b.
 There will be an AMA Appeal board to hear classification and advancement appeals.
 There is no second appeal to this advancement/classification appeal process.
-The appeal board will be moderated by the AMA Motocross Manager and consist of 3 AMA Congress Representatives from the AMA Congress Motocross committee.
+The appeal board will be moderated by the AMA Motocross Manager and consist of three AMA Commission members from the AMA Motocross Commission.
 In the event the Motocross Manager is absent, the AMA will select a replacement to conduct the process. - c.
-Advancement/Classification appeals for youth classes and age classes 25 years of age and over will be determined by the district with final concurrence from the AMA.
-Where there is no district representation, advancement appeals will be determined by the AMA. - d.
 A \$50 fee must accompany all advancement/ classification appeals.
-Appeals must be made in writing accompanied by supporting information and submitted to the AMA through an electronic submission form found at www.americanmotorcyclist.com or by submitted by mail to American Motorcyclist Association, 13515 Yarmouth Dr., Pickerington, Ohio 43147. - Riders who wish to contest placement, are only those who are considered completely noncompetitive in the class they are leaving and won't dominate the class in which they are returning. - f.
-A rider returning to competition after several years must request to be reverted as explained above and can't move back a class automatically or without AMA and district permission.
-Failure to comply with this requirement will result in suspension or other disciplinary action. - g.
-The AMA Appeal Board reserves the authority to advance a rider's classification that has no RPV but has demonstrated an advanced riding ability that is supported by documented race results, at any time. - h.
+Appeals must be made in writing accompanied by supporting information and submitted to the AMA through an electronic submission form found at www.americanmotorcyclist.com or by submitted by mail to American Motorcyclist Association, 13515 Yarmouth Dr., Pickerington, Ohio 43147. - d.
+Riders who wish to contest placement, are only those who are considered completely non-competitive in the class they are leaving and won't dominate the class in which they are returning. - e.
+A rider returning to competition after several years must appeal their classification to be reverted as explained above and can't move back a class automatically.
+Failure to comply with this requirement will result in suspension or other disciplinary action. - f.
+The AMA Appeal Board reserves the authority to advance a rider's classification that has no RPV but has demonstrated an advanced riding ability that is supported by documented race results, at any time. - rider reviewed Any by the AMA g.
+Classification/Advancement Appeal Board that deemed to be intentionally has been circumventing the National Advancement System shall be immediately advanced to the next higher class, and face disciplinary action potentially including fines and up to 1 year suspension. - h.
 The AMA Appeal Board reserves the authority to reevaluate and overturn an advancement/ classification appeal decision based upon new information and / or documented race results within six months of the Appeal Board's decision.

-F. Entries
+H. Entries

 - Contestants must sign all entry blanks in ink.
 An organizer may refuse the entry of a rider who hasn't made arrangements to pay medical bills or ambulance bills incurred as a result of injuries at a previous meet sanctioned by that organizer. - Organizers may establish advanced entry closing dates.
 Organizers may accept post entries with higher entry fees.
 In any case, the conditions of entry must appear in all advertisements. - Entrants may be removed from a meet for breaking any rules of conduct.
 Organizers and districts can't issue suspension of AMA competition privileges. - No entrant will be eligible to enter more than four classes during a single-day meet.
-For meets that run more than one day, riders may enter up to six classes. - A youth or amateur entrant may use the same motorcycle in more than one class on the same day as long as the motorcycle and rider meet the requirements of the class. - Under penalty of disqualification, a rider may not use more than one motorcycle in any class unless otherwise stated. - More than one contestant may ride the same motorcycle, as long as the riders are entered in different classes (e.g., 250A and 250B). - A rider must actually start an event to be considered a participant.
+For meets that run more than one day, riders may enter up to six classes. - A youth or amateur entrant may use the same motorcycle in more than one class on the same day as long as the motorcycle and rider meet the requirements of the class. - Under penalty of disqualification, a rider may not use more than one motorcycle in any class unless otherwise stated and finish the race on the same motorcycle they start on. - More than one contestant may ride the same motorcycle, as long as the riders are entered in different classes (e.g., 250A and 250B). - A rider must actually start an event to be considered a participant.

-G. Youth Riders and Eligibility
+I. Youth Riders and Eligibility